 Has van Vlokhoven

-I am a PhD candidate in economics at the Institute for International Economic Studies at Stockholm University.
+I am an assistant professor at Tilburg University.
 My research interests are broadly in macroeconomics.
 I am particularly interested in long-run dynamics, the macroeconomics of development and firm behavior.

 Research in Progress

 Profits and the Marginal Product of Capital Around the World